gnknithin/Personify-Service/README.md

 ## Running the entire application stack

-If you have docker-compose installed and docker running; it is really simple to spin up the entire application stack.
+If you have docker-compose installed and docker running; it is really simple to spin up the entire application stack or use docker-compose as shown below.

 Make sure you are in the root directory of the repository where the docker-compose file is.

 ### Expected Environment Variables
-All the environment variables for the application need to be specified in the docker compose file, this allows to seperate environment configurations concerns from our applicaiton code meaning it can easily spun up for local, development and production environments with different db credentials, ports etc.
+All the environment variables for the application need to be specified in the docker-compose file, this allows us to separate environment configuration concerns from our application code meaning it can easily spin up for local, development and production environments with different db credentials, ports etc.

-### Create an .env as following
+### Create a .env as following

 ```
 POSTGRES_HOST=localhost